Whiteness studies

 A central tenet of whiteness studies is a reading of history and its effects on the present that is inspired by postmodernism and historicism.
 According to this reading, racial superiority was socially constructed in order to justify discrimination against non-whites.
-Since the 19th century, some writers have argued that the phenotypical significances attributed to specific races are without biological association, and that what is called "race" is therefore not a biological phenomenon.
+Since the 19th century, some writers have argued that the phenotypical significance attributed to specific races are without biological association, and that what is called "race" is therefore not a biological phenomenon.
 Many scientists have demonstrated that racial theories are based upon an arbitrary clustering of phenotypical categories and customs, and can overlook the problem of gradations between categories.
-Thomas K. Nakayama and Robert L. Krizek write about whiteness as a "strategic rhetoric," asserting, in the essay "Whiteness: A Strategic Rhetoric", that whiteness is a product of "discursive formation" and a "rhetorical construction".
+Thomas K. Nakayama and Robert L. Krizek write about whiteness as a "strategic rhetoric", asserting, in the essay "Whiteness: A Strategic Rhetoric", that whiteness is a product of "discursive formation" and a "rhetorical construction".
 Nakayama and Krizek write, "there is no 'true essence' to 'whiteness': there are only historically contingent constructions of that social location."
 Nakayama and Krizek also suggest that by naming whiteness, one calls out its centrality and reveals its invisible, central position.
 Whiteness is considered normal and neutral, therefore, to name whiteness means that one identifies whiteness as a rhetorical construction that can be dissected to unearth its values and beliefs.

 Major areas of research in whiteness studies include the nature of white privilege and white identity, the historical process by which a white racial identity was created, the relation of culture to white identity, and possible processes of social change as they affect white identity.

 Definitions of whiteness

-Zeus Leonardo defines whiteness as "a racial discourse, whereas the category ‘white people’ represents a socially constructed identity, usually based on skin color".
+Zeus Leonardo defines whiteness as "a racial discourse, whereas the category 'white people' represents a socially constructed identity, usually based on skin color".
 Steve Garner notes that "whiteness has no stable consensual meaning" and that "the meanings attached to 'race' are always time- and place-specific, part of each national racial regime".